rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select one:

 - Yes, I have used Rust in the past three months
-- I have used Rust in the past, but not in the past three months
+- I have used or tried to use Rust in the past, but not in the past three months
-- No, I have never used Rust
+- No, I have never used or tried to use Rust

 > **justification**
+>
 > Fundamental for cohort analysis
 >
 > **changes**
+>
 > Rephrased answers slightly to be more precise.
 >
 > **TODOs**
+>
 > Is three months the right amount of time?

 ## For previous Rust users